MichelleMoran431/Iris-Data-set-analysis-project/README.md

 ![](https://cdn-images-1.medium.com/max/1000/1*gwmXliaxIBkY4NQBhoe9JQ.png)

-This particular data set is good example of how  to classify iris flowers among three species (setosa, versicolor or virginica) from measurements of length and width of sepals and petals .This is a widely used dataset by everyone trying to learn machine learning and statistics.
+This particular data set is good example of how  to try to classify iris flowers among three species (setosa, versicolor or virginica) from measurements of length and width of sepals and petals .This is a widely used dataset by everyone trying to learn machine learning and statistics.
 Machine learning can be defined as

 *"Machine learning is an application of artificial intelligence (AI) that provides systems the ability to automatically learn and improve from experience without being explicitly programmed.
 Machine learning focuses on the development of computer programs that can access data and use it learn for themselves"*